Skip to content

 • Defined key levels: Prior session highs/lows, overnight highs/lows, and opening range extremes create obvious liquidity targets

-How the LSTrades System Uses Sweeps
+How the LS Model Uses Sweeps

 What to Watch For